There was no blood, only smoke and cinder.

 With a deep, controlled breath, I drew upon the energy of the fire into my body.
 The coals exploded into a cloud of ash and charcoal.
 The ground around me burst alight, and the forest was illuminated, revealing the hundred remaining creatures.
 Their glossy, three-eyed stares were wide, and if an animal like that could show fear, at that moment, I saw it.

 The creatures froze, black eyes reflecting my burning silhouette.
 I felt the cloth beneath my armor burn away, and my cloak became a blanket of fire that enveloped me.
 The fire raged within me, coursing through every fiber, renewing my strength.
 I stepped out of the fire and began to decimate Night Howlers.

-Moving forward, I reached out with both arms and threw fist full after fist full of fire at the creatures.
-I hit one square in the jaw, and I watched as its mouth exploded, white needles like teeth blasted back.
+Moving forward, I reached out with both arms and threw fistful after fistful of fire at the creatures.
+I hit one square in the jaw and watched as its mouth exploded, white needle-like teeth blasted back.

 “Don’t move!”
 My command sounded foreign and unnatural, an even blend of crackling flame and grinding stone.

 I turned towards the remaining Howlers, watched their greasy bodies shy away from the light of the blaze that spiraled around me.
 I thrust out my hands, and a wave of flame rolled forward.
 Fire ate the grass, consumed canvas tents, and left smoldering husks of burnt flesh on blackened earth.
 The creatures all screeched with such ferocity as the flames hit them that my teeth ached.

 Less than a dozen Howlers remained when the flames settled.
 I didn’t bother chasing them as they fled back into the trees.
 I let the fire rage around me one last time as I looked upon the dismembered piles of corpses that surrounded me.